If you have ever watched crime scene investigation shows on television, then you’ve probably seen depictions of a Forensic Video Analysis expert.

 In TV shows, videos forensics is often shown as identifying an impossible to see license plate on car or the face of someone off a reflective object.

-Video Forensics can do some amazing things – but it’s important to remember some of what is shown on TV is simply “TV Magic” and not reality.
+Forensic Video Analysts and Technicians can do some amazing things – but it’s important to remember some of what is shown on TV is simply “TV Magic” and not reality.

 Fortunately, there a number of great software products that can be used to remove unwanted sound or noise while enhancing the desired sound or video footage critical to the trial.

-Also, Video Forensics is not simply about video.
+Also, Forensic Video is not simply about video.
 Often photos are needed, whether for court or for creating bulletins to be sent out Law Enforcement members or the public.

 One example of this is obtain a still image (a single frame) of an unknown suspect captured in surveillance video.